-In modeling occupational output as tradable tasks, we recall Grossman and Rossi-Hansberg (2006), who propose a two-sector model of trade in tasks and focus on the welfare effects of outsourcing those tasks that can be carried out abroad.
-Also similar is the recent work by Jung and Mercenier (2008), who propose a model that features outsourcing of intermediates and endogenous human capital decisions.
-In several key respects, however, their approach is most similar to a two sector setup in practice; as a consequence, skill upgrading in their framework is necessarily uni-directional as in the more traditional trade literature.
+Rossi-Hansberg (2008), who propose a two-sector model of trade in tasks and focus on the welfare effects of outsourcing those tasks that can be carried out abroad.
+Also related is the recent work by Jung and Mercenier (2008), who propose a model that features outsourcing of intermediates and endogenous human capital decisions.
+Several key aspects of their model make it two sector set-up in practice, however; as a consequence, skill upgrading in their framework is necessarily one-directional as in the more traditional trade literature.

-Finally, from a more technical standpoint, our continuum framework is reminiscent of Dornbusch, Fischer, and Samuelson (1977).
-More recently, Yeaple (2005), Costinot and Vogel (2009), Anderson (2009), and Helpman, Isthoki, and Redding (2008) also incorporate a continuum feature that, as here, can generate non-monotonic welfare consequences of trade.
+From a more technical standpoint, our continuum framework is reminiscent of Dornbusch, Fischer, and Samuelson (1977).
+More recently, Yeaple (2005), Ohnsorge and Trefler (2007), Anderson (2011), and Helpman, Isthoki, and Redding (2010) also incorporate heterogeneous agent matching features into a continuum setting which, as here, can generate non-monotonic welfare consequences of trade.
+Closely related is the recent paper by Costinot and Vogel (2010), which features an assortative matching mechanism similar to our own to emphasize the potential for income polarization in response to trade.
 None of these models endogenize workers' human capital decisions, however.
-Workers' skill levels are taken as given, which necessarily obviates the potential role of educational institutions in shaping the interaction between trade and income distribution.
+And because workers' skill levels are taken as given, these models are not equipped to study the potential role of educational institutions in shaping the interaction between trade and human capital, which is precisely the goal here.